-On April 7, 2022, the PCG Transaction was cancelled, and a new Letter of Intent was entered into between PCG, FLM and QL Minerals Inc. ("QLM"), where PCG would acquire all of the issued and outstanding shares of FLM and QLM, by way of a three-cornered amalgamation or other similar transaction (the "Transaction").
-Immediately prior to the Transaction, PCG would consolidate its common shares on a basis of 81.96721311 old common shares for 1 new common share and FLM would consolidate its shares on a basis of 2.5 old common shares for 1 new common share.
-QLM has rights to mineral claims in the province of Québec, Canada
+On April 7, 2022, the PCG Transaction was cancelled, and a new Letter of Intent was entered into between PCG, FLMI and QL Minerals Inc. ("QLM"), where PCG would acquire all of the issued and outstanding shares of FLMI and immediately prior to that FLMI and QLM would merge (the "Transaction").
+Immediately prior to the Transaction, PCG would consolidate its common shares on a basis of 81.96721311 old common shares for 1 new common share and FLM would consolidate its shares on a basis of 2.5 old common shares for 1 new common share prior to merging with QLM.
+QLM owns rights to mineral claims in the province of Québec, Canada